naveentuyo/basic-ai-assistant/README.md

 ```

 All done!
 Run Main.py to start your chatbot!
+Runs on Python 3.11.9 64-bit

 # Settings
 All settings are in configs.py.
 Settings such as wake and hot words, personality, voices, and much more are easily accessible.
-All audio cues are inside the Sounds folder.
+All audio cues easily editable inside the Sounds folder.

 # Usage Guide
 When speaking to the bot, all responses containing the wake word will be processed.
 The user can simply say "<wake_word>, where is Mount Everest?", and the bot will respond.
 To interupt simply say the hot word while the bot is speaking.
-If the bot has just replied or interupted, the user does not need to say the wake word for the following prompt.
+If the bot has just replied or interupted, the user does not need to say the wake word for a follow-up prompt.
 After a couple seconds the bot will sleep, and the wake word will be once again be required.

 # Full List of Features
 - Edge TTS for fast and smooth voices, +300 choices
 - Many different languages TTS including English, Chinese, Spanish and many more
-- Fast Audio Recognition by speech_recognition or faster_whisper for more advanced machines
+- Fast Audio Recognition by speech_recognition or faster_whisper for more powerful machines
 - Google Gemini or Groq for generating responses
 - Wake word recognition and interruption
 - Dynamic sentence processing